 Facts: A polyurethane insulation worker sprayed foam as part of his regular course of work on commercial structures.
 He used chemical solvents daily.
 Years after his greatest exposure, his mental lapses worsened to the point that he was having great difficulty performing his job and was forced to keep a notebook as a substitute for his lost memory.

 Our investigation into the chemicals, particularly the solvents, that he was exposed to during his work revealed these chemicals were neurotoxic.
 Testing by a neurotoxicologist determined that our client had suffered brain injury that was consistent with chemical solvent exposure.

-Result: Our legal team filed suit against the product manufacturer of the solvents and neurotoxic materials.
+Result: Our Savannah occupational disease attorney and legal team filed suit against the product manufacturer of the solvents and neurotoxic materials.
 The case was filed out of state due to restrictions of Georgia law and settled during trial.